Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 If you are able to find one of these before they become discontinued, you shouldn’t have too big a headache when it comes to the price.
 But, if this becomes an old model that is only in the hands of collectors, it might get a bit more expensive.
 What I am trying to say here is that if you decide that this is a good choice for your children, either on its own or as part of the Elite Plus Pack, you are better off getting it sooner rather than later.

 This is definitely a primary weapon.
-The designers put too much thought into the adaptable elements and features for users to only take this out in an emergency.
+The designers put too much thought into the adaptable elements and features to clear the image for users to only take this out in an emergency.
 Players that figure out the parts and see the benefits of the firepower offered can make good use of this.
 That potential increases when you have an extra drum of bullets to swap with the empty one.
 With that said, there will be players that keep this on reserve or hand it to others in their ranks because they have a more impressive model in their collection.

 The pros and cons of this Nerf N-Strike Elite Retaliator blaster:

 Before we look at the final verdict and summary on this blaster, let’s go over the pros and cons gathered from those Nerf Retaliator reviews.